momin-mostafa/learning_platform_interaction_flutter/README.md

 ## Features

 - Bidirectional communication between Flutter and Android.
-- Example functionalities like retrieving device information, accessing native Android APIs, and more.
+- Example functionalities like retrieving data from Android.
 - Minimalistic and beginner-friendly codebase to understand the fundamentals of **MethodChannel**.

 ---